 These temporary measures include:

 - having a panel of experienced disability providers offering additional workforce support, infection prevention and control training, and isolation accommodation for providers of residential supports to access as needed

 - appointing Aspen Medical to provide clinical first response for any identified outbreak to ensure that infection control procedures, personal protective equipment (PPE) and nursing support is immediately in place for residents and workers if needed.

-Arrangements will be in place for three months but may be extended if required.
+Arrangements will be in place until February 2021 but may be extended if required.
 We will continue to monitor the situation and will respond to any emerging issues as they arise.